Queen Mary I of England

 After great suffering, King Edward VI died on July 6, 1553, at Greenwich Palace.
 On July 9, Lady Jane Grey was told that she was Queen, and reluctantly accepted the fact.
 However, the Privy Council switched their allegiance from Jane to Edward’s sister Mary and proclaimed her Queen on July 19, 1553.
 Mary arrived triumphantly in London on August 3, 1553, accompanied by her half-sister Elizabeth and a procession of over 800 nobles and gentlemen.
 Ultimately, Lady Jane, her husband, her father, and her father-in-law would all lose their heads.

 On October 1, 1553, Queen Mary I of England was crowned at Westminster Abbey by Stephen Gardiner, Bishop of Winchester, whom she had released from the Tower of London upon her accession to the throne.
-Gardiner also was appointed Lord Chancellor and held that position until his death in 1555.
+Gardiner also was appointed Lord Chancellor and held that position until he died in 1555.

 after Anthonis Mor (Antonio Moro), oil on panel, 1555